-Slapped cheek syndrome (also called fifth disease or parvovirus B19) is a viral infection that's most common in children, although it can affect people of any age.
+Slapped cheek syndrome (also called fifth disease or parvovirus B19) is a viral infection.
+It’s most common in children but it can affect people of any age.
 It usually causes a bright red rash on the cheeks.

-Although the rash can look alarming, slapped cheek syndrome is normally a mild infection that clears up by itself in one to three weeks.
+Slapped cheek syndrome is normally a mild infection that clears up by itself in 1 to 3 weeks.
 Once you’ve had the infection, you’re usually immune to it for life.

 However, slapped cheek syndrome can be more serious for some people.
 If you’re pregnant, have a blood disorder or a weakened immune system and have been exposed to the virus, you should get medical advice.